 Absolutely I do.

 Where Intercom excels in personality, Invision excels in detail.
 Just look at how robust their November 2020 release notes are.
-Not only do they track changes for a number of different products over time – including version updates – but they also have dedicated landing pages for each tool in case users that want to dig deeper.
+Not only do they track changes for several different products over time – including version updates – but they also have dedicated landing pages for each tool in case users want to dig deeper.

 To top it off, their release notes are littered with links to various support documentation and help articles that ensure users are never at a loss for what to do with a particular update.

 Of course, more traditional, written release notes are there too if you prefer, and they are excellent.
-HubSpot does a great job of building tutorials for how to use a new feature complete with screenshots.
-These serve as a launching pad for users to get back into the product and try out all the new things HubSpot has to offer.
+In addition, HubSpot does a great job of building tutorials for how to use a new feature-complete with screenshots.
+These serve as a launching pad for users to get back into the product and try out all the new things HubSpot offers.

 Last but not least, we have our own release notes.

 It’s a great place to start.
-We’d argue those are the three components every release note needs to have in order to serve its basic function: quickly informing users about changes in the product.
+We’d argue those are the three components every release note needs to serve its basic function: quickly informing users about changes in the product.
 But at the same time, we felt it lacked some of the qualities we love about the other release note examples showcased above.

 We also decided to upgrade the visual experience of our release notes with animated GIFs.
-Especially in cases when a release includes a new user flow or click path, it’s important to illustrate how users can access new features and enhancements.
+Especially when a release includes a new user flow or clicks path, it’s important to illustrate how users can access new features and enhancements.